 What Are Class Actions?

 A class action, or representative action, is a type of lawsuit where a group of people are represented collectively by a member of that group.
 Class action lawsuits are often used to resolve wage and hour claims in California, in cases where a number of employees have been similarly affected by an employer’s unlawful actions.
 For example, if an employer regularly fails to pay employees the wages they have earned, and pay them on time, or if an employer fails to permit employees to take the meal and rest breaks they are afforded by California wage and hour laws, the employees owed back pay could pursue a class action lawsuit against the employer for unpaid wages.
-If you are considering bringing a class action in California, contact our knowledgeable California class action lawyer at Davtyan PLC to discuss your legal options.
+If you are considering bringing a class action in California, contact our knowledgeable California class action lawyer at Davtyan Law Firm to discuss your legal options.